 Glasgow Airport believes in transparency and openness in sustainability issues.
-On an annual basis we will produce a Carbon Footprint report which will provide a comprehensive breakdown of the carbon emissions associated with operations at the airport.
-Each year we will also publish an externally verified Sustainability report which will detail progress made towards achievement of our targets.
+On an annual basis, we will produce a Carbon Footprint report which will provide a comprehensive breakdown of the carbon emissions associated with operations at the airport.

 Glasgow Airport welcomes your feedback and suggestions on how we can improve our sustainability performance.